sdemchenko/kyiv-table-tennis/schedule_en.md

 <h3 id="tuesday">Tuesday</h3>

 * 10:00 - 13:00.
 "KRSP".
 A ladder competition.
+* 10:30.
+"Orion". 🏆 A 0-30 New Year ranking tournament with exclusive prizes.
 * 11:00 - 15:00.
 "Orion".
 A ladder competition.
   * December 31: 10:00 - 15:00
 * 17:00 - 22:30.
 "Volia".
 A ladder competition.